Singlish phrases in Singapore

 I’m sure we’ve all experienced this at least once.
 But more than the sting from rejection, do remember that out of our Singaporean context, this phrase is actually asking you to physically eat yourself, and not on your own.

-Common English phrases used in Singapore
+Common Singlish but English phrases used in Singapore

-When we’re living a country as globalised as Singapore, meeting people from all over the world is really easy.
+When we’re living in a country as globalised as Singapore, meeting people from all over the world is really easy.
 As much as using phrases like “borrow me” and “eat yourself” come naturally to us, knowing when and where to use it becomes extra crucial to bring our point across much more easily.

 With this in mind, that’s where the Speak Good English Movement comes in.
 To help you brush up, check out the resources in their online portal.
 Between a pronunciation guide and a list of common English mistakes, it has everything you need to ensure you’re aware of what is standard English and what isn’t.